Exclusive homes showcase new frameless Juliet balconies

 Installation is straightforward using attractive support profiles secured to the walls either side of the aperture.
 These profiles allow tolerances for installation where previously very accurate drilling was required for glass with pre-drilled holes.

-Balcony Systems stocks seven standard sizes of its frameless glass Juliet balconies, ranging from 1280mm to 2840mm, which are available within five working days.
+Balconette manufactures nine (9) Fast-Track sizes of its frameless glass Juliet balconies, ranging from 1000mm to 3200mm, which are manufactured in 7 days.

 With nothing to obstruct the view, this cleverly-designed system delivers a ‘clearly’ stunning and eye-catching result.